axiacore/cachet-uptime-robot/README.md

 MetricId is special, it will try to sync the graph from UptimeRobot to Cachet.
 Please keep this in mind at all times.

+### Command and args
+`update_status.py <config> [--printIds]`
+`config` is mandantory and must point to the path where a config file can be found.
+`--printIds` will print a list with all monitors in UptimeRobot with there name and ID.
+This ID needed in the config.ini file.

+You can always do `update_status.py -h` for more info.

 ### Usage
 Register a cron that runs `update_status.py` every 5 minutes.
 ```bash
 # Open cron file to edit.
 crontab -e